nagasudhirpulla/taming_python/blog/index.md

 * This way the user will be motivated to learn the basics (which generally is boring, without knowing the purpose)
 * We can also have a knowledge base of code samples which can help many beginners

-Skills database is maintaned as a google spreadsheet at https://docs.google.com/spreadsheets/d/1vsw5TSprGmex4k6aNvWiAmGOYAH9RU80OpUFMg9Ahvs/edit?usp=sharing
+Skills database is maintained as a google spreadsheet at https://docs.google.com/spreadsheets/d/1vsw5TSprGmex4k6aNvWiAmGOYAH9RU80OpUFMg9Ahvs/edit?usp=sharing
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNzQxNzA1NjYsNzMwOTk4MTE2XX0=
+eyJoaXN0b3J5IjpbMTE0MTA0OTczMyw3MzA5OTgxMTZdfQ==
 -->